-Let’s face it, having any form of Myositis can be dangerous when an emergency such as a hurricane, blizzard, or flood happens.
+Let’s face it, having any form of Myositis can be dangerous when an emergency such as a hurricane, blizzard, wildfire, earthquake or flood happens.
 Our disease often makes us weak, fatigued, in pain, and sometimes unable to think clearly due to brain fog.
 Some of us are unable to walk without an assistive device such as a cane or walker, while others are in wheelchairs or power chairs.
 Some are on oxygen for lung disease caused by Myositis while others may be on insulin, Achtar/Methotrexate injections, or many other medications that might be taken to manage our illness.
-So how do we, those living with chronic autoimmune disease that limits our mobility, truly prepare, plan, and evacuate in the time of an emergency or disaster?
+So how do we, those living with a chronic autoimmune disease that limits our mobility, truly prepare, plan, and evacuate in the time of an emergency or disaster?

 A good first step is to get on a registry if one exists in your location.
 Some local emergency management offices maintain registries for people with disabilities.
 Some registries are only used to collect planning information while others may be used to offer assistance in emergencies.
 If you add your name and information to a registry, be sure you understand what to expect.
 Be aware that a registry is NEVER a substitute for personal preparedness.
 Even if the registry may be linked to first responders, assistance may not be available for hours, or days in a true disaster.
 Contact your local emergency management agency to see if these services exist in your area, or visit www.ready.gov to find links to government offices near you.